MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-07-24-compatibility-tests-for-ios-11.md

 * Mobile Foundation WatchOS framework with WatchOS4

 Please continue to watch out this space for any new updates related to iOS 11 Support.

+#### **Latest Update !!**
+We tested "JSONStore" and "Access disable" issue with latest [iOS 11 beta 5](https://developer.apple.com/download), we dont see "JSONStore" and "Access disable" issue with this build.